atantomo/DynamicHeightCollectionViewLayout/README.md

 ## Limitations

 The following limitations may be addressed in the future if necessary:
-* The layout class can only process one kind of cell
+* The layout class interface only accept one kind of cell
-* The cell models have to be stored in `ChangeTracerArray` instead of the standard `Collection` type